Jakob Larson was going to be the death of me.

 “Why haven’t you applied to join The Kings?” he asked.

 “I didn’t come to Kearny for the club,” I said.
-“My grandmother is in a nursing home downtown.”
+“My grandmother is in a nursing home in town.”

-His eyes were steady on mine, his body still in his seat.
+His eyes were steady on mine, that big body still on his barstool.
 Most people fidgeted when they sat down, but not him.
 He was like a wolf sighting a deer.
 This was one of the things that was so appealing about Jakob.
 When he spoke to you, it felt like you became his entire world.
 I could only imagine how well that focus might translate to sex.